Italian colonists in Albania: Background

 Albania had held strategic importance for Italy since the Renaissance, when the Republic of Venice controlled some areas of the Albanian coast (called Albania Veneta).
 In addition, southern Italy contained Albanian-speaking communities (Arbëreshë people), who had taken refuge there from the Ottoman invasion of Albania during the Skanderbeg era, and who were favorable to a possible union of Albania and Italy.

 At the end of the 19th century, Italian naval strategists eyed the port of Vlorë (Valona in Italian) and the island of Sazan (Saseno) at the entrance to the Bay of Vlorë.
 The port would give Italy control of the entrance to the Adriatic Sea.
 Also, Albania could provide Italy with a beachhead in the Balkans.
 Before World War I, Italy and Austria-Hungary had been instrumental in the creation of an independent Albanian state.
-At the outbreak of war in 1915, Italy seized the chance to occupy the southern half of Albania, to prevent the Austro-Hungarians from capturing.
+At the outbreak of war in 1915, Italy seized the chance to occupy the southern half of Albania, to prevent the Austro-Hungarians from capturing it.
 That success did not last long, as post-war domestic problems, defeat in the Vlora War, and pressure from U.S. President Woodrow Wilson, forced Italy to pull out in 1920.
 But Italy retained the island of Sazan, in front of Vlorë, that was annexed to the Province of Zara in Italian Dalmatia.

 When Benito Mussolini took power in Italy, he turned with renewed interest to Albania.
 Italy began penetrating Albania's economy in 1925, when Albania agreed to allow it to exploit its mineral resources.
 That was followed by the First Treaty of Tirana in 1926 and the Second Treaty of Tirana in 1927, whereby Italy and Albania entered into a defensive alliance.
 Italian loans subsidized the Albanian government and economy, and Italian military instructors trained the Albanian army.
 Italian colonial settlement was encouraged and the first 300 Italian colonists settled in Albania.

 Despite this strong Italian influence, King Zog of Albania refused to give in completely to Italian pressure.
 In 1931, he openly stood up to the Italians by refusing to renew the 1926 Treaty of Tirana.